 'Drug-induced deaths' is the EMCDDA's term for deaths directly caused by illegal drugs, which it defines in terms of particular codes for the underlying causes of death, in some cases in combination with certain codes for the types of substance involved.
 Its definition appears in the EMCDDA 'methods and definitions' page that was referred to earlier.
-The EU countries are listed in order of the native language versions of their names - for example, Germany appears between Denmark and Estonia; and Austria is between Netherlands and Poland.
-The EMCDDA's Table A6 indicates that 2020 is the latest year for which drug-death statistics are available, but some countries' data are for earlier years.
-Because the UK is not among what the EMCDDA report's introductory note describes as the countries participating in the European information system in 2020 (the EU Member States, Turkey and Norway) there is no figure for the UK in this table.
+The EMCDDA's Table A6 indicates that 2022 is the latest year for which drug-death statistics are available, but some countries' data are for earlier years.
+The EMCDDA report contains information on EU Member States, the candidate country Türkiye, and Norway, therefore there is no figure for the UK in this table.

-- G5.
+G5.
 Prior to 2021, Public Health England (PHE) collected and collated drug-related deaths statistics using a consistent methodology based on that used by the EMCDDA for the purpose of reporting figures on behalf of the UK (using the broadest available coverage within the UK) to international agencies.
 PHE also published these figures in its annual United Kingdom Drug Situation Report.
 In 2020, PHE (which supplied the EMCDDA with the statistics for the UK) confirmed that the UK's figure in Table A6 of 'European Drug Report 2020' was (broadly speaking) the number of such deaths which occurred in 2017.
 (The Scottish component of the UK figure is the number of such deaths that were registered in Scotland in that year.
 Because deaths in Scotland are normally registered within a few days, the number that were registered in Scotland in any given year will be similar to the number that occurred in Scotland in that year.)
 In both editions, the EMCDDA's table has a footnote saying that, for the UK figure, "drug-induced deaths data do not include Northern Ireland".
 In 2020, PHE confirmed that that was the case: the 'UK' figures for 2017 covered only Great Britain rather than the UK as a whole.
-In 2021, PHE provided NRS with the corresponding figures for 2018 (again for GB, not the UK as a whole), and allowed NRS to publish them ahead of their expected publication by PHE later in 2021. - G6.
-The corresponding figures for Scotland for 2022 have been added at the foot of the table.
-They were produced as follows: - 881 drug-induced deaths (using the EMCDDA definition) aged 15 to 64 inclusive were registered in that year - extracted from NRS's drug-related deaths database. - the drug-induced death rate (aged 15-64) per million population was then calculated by dividing the drug-induced deaths aged 15-64 by the corresponding mid-year population estimate. - G7.
-The same approach has been used to produce the equivalent figures for Scotland for 2017 2021. - G8.
+In 2021, PHE provided NRS with the corresponding figures for 2018 (again for GB, not the UK as a whole), and allowed NRS to publish them ahead of their expected publication by PHE later in 2021.

+- G6.
+The corresponding figures for Scotland for 2023 are included in Extra Table 2.
+They were produced as follows: - 973 drug-induced deaths (using the EMCDDA definition) aged 15 to 64 inclusive were registered in that year extracted from NRS's drug-related deaths database. - the drug-induced death rate (aged 15-64) per million population was then calculated by dividing the drug-induced deaths aged 15-64 by the corresponding mid-year population estimate. - G7.
+The same approach has been used to produce the equivalent figures for Scotland for 2018 2022. - G8.
 It must be remembered that the figures for some countries may not be truly comparable with those for Scotland (or the UK as a whole), for reasons like those given in paragraphs G2 to G3.
 Page 79 of the EMCDDA's 'European Drug Report 2019' included the following statement: